Refinement of Bratteli-Vershik models: Bratteli--Vershik models and main basic results

-In \cite{Medynets_2006CantorAperSysBratDiag}, Medynets showed that every invertible Cantor aperiodic system has a basic set, and that for every basic set $B$, there exists a Bratteli--Vershik model $(V,E,\ge,\psi)$ that satisfy $B = E_{0,\infty,\min}$ with respect to a topological conjugacy.
-From \cref{thm:from-quasi-section-to-BV}, we get the following result. \begin{thm} Let $(X,f)$ be a zero-dimensional system; and $B$, a quasi-section.
-Then, there exists a Bratteli--Vershik model $(V,E,\ge,\psi)$ such that $B = E_{0,\infty,\min}$ with respect to a topological conjugacy. \end{thm} \begin{proof} Let $(X,f)$ be a zero-dimensional system; and $B$, a quasi-section.
-Combining \cref{thm:from-quasi-section-to-BV,prop:KR-to-ordered-Bratteli-diagram}, we obtain a Bratteli--Vershik model $(V,E,\ge,\psi)$ such that $B = E_{0,\infty,\min}$ with respect to a topological conjugacy. \end{proof}
+Let $(V,E,\ge,\psi)$ be a Bratteli--Vershik model.
+Then, it is evident that $E_{0,\infty,\min}$ is a quasi-section.
+To show the converse, let $(X,f,B)$ be a triple of a zero-dimensional system and a quasi-section.
+Combining \cref{thm:from-quasi-section-to-KR,prop:KR-to-ordered-Bratteli-diagram}, we obtain a Bratteli--Vershik model $(V,E,\ge,\psi)$ such that $B = E_{0,\infty,\min}$ with respect to a topological conjugacy.